 3.5.1 Ph.D.
-Qualifying Exam:
+Candidacy Exam Part I:

-The Ph.D. qualifying exam should be seen as the first step in a candidate's program of study.
-The purpose of the qualifying exam is to evaluate the student's capability for Ph.D.-level study, and to identify possible deficiencies in the student's academic preparedness for the Ph.D. program in Soil Science.
-All incoming Ph.D. students are required to take the Qualifying Examination; however, under exceptional circumstances-upon recommendation by the student's advisory committee and approval by the Graduate Committee-the Qualifying Examination may be waived.
+The Ph.D. candidacy exam part I should be seen as the first step in a candidate's program of study.
+The purpose of the candidacy exam part I is to evaluate the student's capability for Ph.D.-level study, and to identify possible deficiencies in the student's academic preparedness for the Ph.D. program in Soil Science.
+All incoming Ph.D. students are required to take the Candidacy Exam Part I; however, under exceptional circumstances-upon recommendation by the student's advisory committee and approval by the Graduate Committee-the Candidacy Examination Part I may be waived.

-The qualifying exam will consist of a written exam of questions based on the performance objectives of the Soil Science Society of America's Soil Scientist Certification Exam.
+The candidacy exam part I will consist of a written exam of questions based on the performance objectives of the Soil Science Society of America's Soil Scientist Certification Exam.
 The maximum length of time for sitting this exam is four hours.
 The five core areas of soil science-Soil Chemistry and Mineralogy; Soil Fertility; Soil Physics; Soil Genesis, Morphology and Classification; and Soil Biology and Biochemistry-will be tested in short answer format.
 The exam will be offered twice per year; i.e., at the end of the fall term (December) and again at the end of the winter term (April/May).
 The exact date of the examination will be announced approximately six weeks in advance.
 Students admitted at the start of the summer (May/June) or fall (September) term will be required to sit the qualifying exam in December of that year.
-Students admitted at the start of the winter term (January) will be required to sit the qualifying exam in May of that year.
+Students admitted at the start of the winter term (January) will be required to sit the candidacy exam part I in May of that year.
 One practice exam is available to students upon admission to the Ph.D. program (see Appendix D).

 The exam will be administered and marked by the Graduate Chair.
 The results of the examination will be forwarded to the supervisor for information in developing the student's graduate program.
 Students must achieve a grade of 70% or greater in each section of the exam.
 Students who fail to achieve the minimum grade in any section of the exam will be required to schedule a committee meeting within two weeks of being notified of their failure.
 The Graduate Chair will present the student's results to the committee, in the absence of the student, and explain what section(s) the student failed.
-The committee will be provided with two options: (i) the student can redo those sections of the exam that they failed at the next sitting of the qualifying exam or (ii) the student can take an undergraduate course that covers the failed section(s).
+The committee will be provided with two options: (i) the student can redo those sections of the exam that they failed at the next sitting of the candidacy exam part I or (ii) the student can take an undergraduate course that covers the failed section(s).
 The Graduate Chair will answer any questions that the committee has and then absent themselves from the meeting.
 The student's committee will then discuss the results with the student and decide on which option best fits the student's needs and program.
 If the second (course) option is chosen, the required course must be taken at its next offering and the student must attain a minimum grade of 75% in order for the course to be considered a pass.
 A student who fails the supplemental exam or achieves less than 75% in the required undergraduate course(s) will automatically be disqualified from further work towards their Ph.D. degree.

 3.5.2 Ph.D.
-Comprehensive Exam:
+Candidacy Exam Part II: